-Luckily, deodorant isn’t the only solution for fighting underarm sweat.
-We’ve compiled a list of the best deodorant alternatives to keep your pits dry and odor-free.
+Luckily, deodorant and antiperspirant aren’t the only solutions for fighting underarm sweat and odor.
+Discover 8 best deodorant alternatives to keep your pits dry and odor-free.

-Did you know you can use common ingredients found in your home to combat underarm sweat?
-If you’re concerned about the health or environmental effects of regular deodorants, check out some of these top deodorant substitutes.
+Did you know you can use common household ingredients to combat underarm sweat?
+If you’re concerned about your health or the environmental effects of regular store-bought deodorants, check out some of these top deodorant alternatives.

 2. Baking soda and cornstarch